ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Star Ratings
 * Drag & Drop Page builder Added
 * 4 Designs for AMP
-* Yoast SEO support on AMP pages and other SEO plugins
 * AMP WooCommerce Support
 * Switch on/off Support for Pages & Posts on AMP
 * Translation Panel & RTL